apache/mesos/docs/reservation.md

           ]
         }

-We unreserve the 8 CPUs and 4096 MB of RAM by sending the following `Offer::Operation` message. `Offer::Operation::Unreserve` has a `resources` field which we specify with the resources to be unreserved.
+We can unreserve the 8 CPUs and 4096 MB of RAM by sending the following `Offer::Operation` message. `Offer::Operation::Unreserve` has a `resources` field which we can use to specify the resources to be unreserved.

         {
           "type": Offer::Operation::UNRESERVE,